-Cindy Crawford Washes Car In A Bikini & High Heels & Instagram Cant Take It
+Cindy Crawford Washes Car In A Bikini & High Heels, Instagram Can’t Take It

-Cindy Crawford sent Instagram into a meltdown on Friday when she shared a photo in which she was washing a car wearing a bikini and high heels.
+Cindy Crawford sent Instagram into a meltdown on Friday when she shared a photo of herself washing a car while wearing a bikini and high heels.

-In the snap, the iconic model was standing outside next to a car on a driveway wringing out a soapy sponge.
+In the snap, the iconic model was standing outside next to a car on a driveway, wringing out a soapy sponge.
 Standing tall in a pair of black stilettos, the beauty put her fabulous physique on display in a skimpy black bikini.
-The pose emphasized Crawford’s ample chest, her slender waist and muscular legs.
-She had a serious look on her face while while she appeared to be preparing to clean up.
+The pose emphasized Crawford’s ample chest, slender waist and muscular legs.
+She had a serious look on her face while she appeared to be preparing to clean up.

 Washing a car has never looked so sexy, and within an hour of going live, the post racked up over 44,000 likes and more than 800 comments.

 While Crawford did not say when the photo was taken, many of her followers seemed to believe the snap was taken during a photoshoot about five years ago.
-That would have made Crawford 48 when the photo was taken.
+That would have made Crawford 48 years old when the photo was taken.

 Regardless of when the photo was taken, her fans were drooling over it.
 Many followers left behind heart and fire emoji, and others seemed astounded at how amazing the model looked.